Compact Complex Manifolds with Small Gauduchon Cone: Introduction

 We would like to stress that although the sGG property of compact complex manifolds is a natural reinforcement (hopefully with multiple ramifications) of the strongly Gauduchon (sG) property, different reinforcements are possible.
 One of them is the following.

-We say that a Hermitian metric $\omega$ on a complex manifold $X$ of dimension $n$ is {\it superstrong Gauduchon}\footnote{This term was coined by M. Verbitsky in a private conversation with one of the authors who was simultaneously contemplating the same notion.} {\it (super sG)} if $\partial\omega^{n-1}$ is $\partial\bar\partial$-exact, while $X$ is said to be a {\it superstrong Gauduchon manifold (super sG manifold)} if it supports such a metric.
+We say that a Hermitian metric $\omega$ on a complex manifold $X$ of dimension $n$ is {\bf superstrong Gauduchon}\footnote{This term was coined by M. Verbitsky in a private communication with one of the authors who was simultaneously contemplating the same notion.} {\bf (super sG)} if $\partial\omega^{n-1}$ is $\partial\bar\partial$-exact, while $X$ is said to be a {\bf superstrong Gauduchon manifold (super sG manifold)} if it supports such a metric.

 Any superstrong Gauduchon metric is trivially strongly Gauduchon and the two notions are equivalent if $X$ satisfies the $\partial\bar\partial$-lemma.
-It is also clear that any balanced metric is superstrong Gauduchon.
-While the usefulness of superstrong Gauduchon metrics has yet to be probed, we sum up below the implication relations among these classes of compact complex manifolds $X$.
+It is also clear that any {\it balanced} metric $\omega$ (i.e. any $C^{\infty}$ positive definite $(1,\,1)$-form $\omega$ such that $\omega^{n-1}$ is $d$-closed, cf. [Gau77b] or [Mic83]) is superstrong Gauduchon.
+We sum up below the implication relations among these classes of compact complex manifolds $X$.

 $ $